ing-bank/doing-cli/CONTRIBUTING.md

 ## Ideas for future development

 - Specify default work item type to create, in config.
+- `doing init`: create `.devops-ing` file
+- `doing status`: See if you're connected, which branch, issue and pr you are working on
 - `doing change iteration "<path>"`.
 If a project requires changing the `.devops-ing` file every time a sprint changes, that might get annoying.
-This command could automate 1) creating a new work item (using `doing workon`), 2) Updating `.devops-ing`, 3) adding, committing and pushin changes, 4) creating the PR
+This command could automate 1) creating a new work item (using `doing workon`), 2) Updating `.devops-ing`, 3) adding, committing and pushin changes, 4) creating the PR. --> Seems hacky.
+Better to define a way to define a path to the default iteration?

 ## Examples of using azure devops CLI